France marks National Day today

 He said they would start rolling out their programme of ensuring bilingualism, a vision which was shared by both Presidents of France and Ghana.

 This year, he said, they would start the bilingual French/English classes in primary schools for the very first time in Ghana.

-The ambassador was happy to note that trade between the two countries had also increased and there was
+The ambassador was happy to note that trade between the two countries had also increased and there was interest in investment.

 President Nana Addo Dankwa Akufo-Addo and President Emmanuel Macron during an official visit last year

 He was also happy to announce the new building of the French Embassy in Accra, which he noted was the symbol of renewal and vitality in the relations between the two countries.

 The ambassador said it was very exciting to have the French President, Emmanuel Macron visit Ghana last year.

 He said the visit sought to further deepen the relations between the two countries.